 Forest Ranger 1

-Forest Rangers are sworn police officers, who work within an assigned geographic area, and enforce provisions of the Environmental Conservation Law (ECL) in order to protect and enhance the State's lands and natural resources and the well-being of the public who use these resources.
+Forest rangers are sworn police officers, who work within an assigned geographic area, and enforce provisions of the Environmental Conservation Law (ECL) in order to protect and enhance the State's lands and natural resources and the well-being of the public who use these resources.
 Incumbents of these positions organize and conduct search and rescue operations; educate the public in wilderness safety and natural resource care; and administer the State's wildland fire-management program, including wildfire suppression and prescribed fire activities.

-In order to qualify for a Forest Ranger 1 position, the candidate must possess a bachelor's or higher level degree including or supplemented by 30 semester credit hours in environmental/life science*;
+In order to qualify for a Forest Ranger 1 position, the candidate must either possess a bachelor's or higher level degree including or supplemented by 30 semester credit hours in environmental/life science*;

 An associate's or higher level degree in forestry, forest technology, forest management, natural resources management, forest recreation, forest engineering, or environmental engineering;

 An associate's or higher level degree including or supplemented by 18 semester credit hours in environmental/life science*;

 two years of qualifying technical/professional work experience in the natural resources management field;

 two years of active United States military service with an honorable discharge.

 * For the purpose of this examination, environmental/life science includes: forestry, forest management, forest recreation, forest resources technology, forest fire management, forest engineering, environmental engineering, environmental education, fish or wildlife biology, fish or wildlife management, and environmental science.
 It does not include physics, geology, chemistry, engineering (except as noted), mathematics, human/medical biology, medical biology, social sciences, environmental studies, archeology, astronomy, or space science.
 Please note: specific college course work requirements are being reviewed and may change.